Explainer-Where are we in the COVID-19 vaccine race?

 WHO IS FURTHEST ALONG?

-Advisers to the U.S. Food and Drug Administration (FDA) endorsed its emergency use on Dec.
-10, paving the way for the agency to authorize the vaccine in days.
-The European Medicines Agency (EMA) is due to complete its review by Dec.
+The European Medicines Agency (EMA) is due to complete its review of the shot by Dec.
 29 and India is accelerating its review.

 WHO WILL BE NEXT?